1,000+ Opportunities

 webex. com/weblink/register/r334e77644128ada17c04d0ea98a40432 Notice of Nondiscrimination Notificación Sobre Actos Discriminatorios Springfield, IL 62794-9276

-Based on current listing details, eligibility includes: Public housing authorities, local government units, or nonprofits managing properties participating in federal or state rental assistance programs, for properties with up to 40 dwelling units.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public housing authorities, local government units, or nonprofits managing properties participating in federal or state rental assistance programs, for properties with up to 40 dwelling units.
+Confirm the full requirements in the official notice before applying.